Based on estimates from the NC Wildlife Resources Commission, the number of deer in Chapel Hill may range from 480 to a high of 700 animals.

 Information for Property Owners and Hunters

 Property owners in the Town of Chapel Hill may hunt deer with a bow and arrow during the appropriate hunting seasons and with the proper hunting licenses.
 This is managed by the NC Wildlife Resources Commission, which establishes an archery season.
-In addition, the Town of Chapel Hill is approved to participate in the Urban Archery Season, an extension of the regular archery season.
-In certain scenarios, property owners may invite hunters to bow and arrow hunt deer on their property.
+The Town of Chapel Hill has not been approved to participate in the Urban Archery Season in 2019.
+The dates for this season are Sept.8-Oct.
+26 then the extended Urban Archery time is Jan 12-Feb 17 2019.

 Property owners CAN…